Doc Rivers led the Clippers to relevance, but repeated playoff failings cost him

 At the NBA’s Disney World bubble, though, the Clippers never fulfilled their vast potential.
-There were extenuating circumstances: Multiple players left the bubble to attend to funerals, point guard Patrick Beverley missed time with a leg injury, and key players appeared not to reach full form after the four-month hiatus.
+There were extenuating circumstances: Multiple players left the bubble to attend funerals, point guard Patrick Beverley missed time with a leg injury, and key players appeared not to reach full form after the four-month hiatus.
 Still, the Clippers were one win away from reaching a long-anticipated conference finals showdown with the Los Angeles Lakers before a stunning collapse in which they lost three straight games to the less-experienced Nuggets.

-In another blow, the rival Lakers eliminated the Nuggets in five games to reach the Finals, in which they are now the clear title favorites.
+In another blow, the rival Lakers eliminated the Nuggets in five games to reach the Finals, in which they are now the clear title favorites against the Miami Heat.

 The Clippers termed Rivers’s departure a “mutual decision” in a statement Monday, but the coach, who signed a contract extension last year and had two seasons remaining on his deal, had given no public indication he was eying an exit.